spatialos/UnrealGDK/SpatialGDK/Documentation/content/tutorials/dbsync/tutorial-dbsync-setup.md

 ### 3. Clone and build the Database Sync Worker

 We are going to add the Database Sync Worker into the Example Project as another SpatialOS worker.
-To do so, clone [this repository](https://github.com/spatialos/database-sync-worker) into the `/spatial/workers` folder of the Example Project.
+To do so, clone [the latest tag](https://github.com/spatialos/database-sync-worker/tags) into the `/spatial/workers` folder of the Example Project.

 Then, run the following: